-Princeton undergraduates can begin to pursue their academic interests in environmental studies starting their freshman year on campus.
-The program offers three introductory survey courses (ENV 201, ENV 202, and ENV 302) that present the fundamentals of environmental studies; any of these three courses may serve towards the completion of the ENV Certificate.
+Princeton undergraduates may pursue their academic interests in environmental studies starting in their freshman year on campus.
+The program offers two introductory survey courses, ENV 201A/B and ENV 302 that present the fundamentals of environmental studies.
+Either of these courses may serve toward the completion of the Generalist Track within the ENV Certificate.

-When taken with the lab option, ENV 201B and ENV 202B satisfy the undergraduate Science and Technology with lab (STL) distribution requirement.
+When taken with the lab option, ENV 201B satisfies the undergraduate Science and Technology with lab (STL) distribution requirement.
 The lab component incorporates inquiry-based field study with lab exercises as a complement to course lecture material.
 Each year, multiple Freshman Seminar courses feature environmental themes.

 Environmental Studies Approved Course Offerings

-To assist students in course selection, the Environmental Studies Program publishes a list of approved course offerings for the Certificate Program each semester.
-The list also identifies cognate courses offered by other departments that may contribute to fulfilling requirements for the ENV Certificate Program.
+To assist students in course selection, the Environmental Studies Program publishes a list of approved course offerings for each of the six (6) tracks within the Certificate Program in both the fall and spring terms.
+These lists include electives offered by other departments that fulfill requirements for the ENV Certificate Program.